 The Functions table lists each function deployed within the component.
 The Name of each function is a clickable link that opens the function’s URL in a new window in your browser.

-curl, or your programming language’s HTTP client library to test the URL with properly formatted HTTP requests.
+Opening the live URL of a function directly in your browser can result in errors if your function is expecting input parameters.
+Use API testing tools like Postman, curl, or your programming language’s HTTP client library to test the URL with properly formatted HTTP requests.

 Functions in App Platform support trusted sources with DigitalOcean Managed Databases.
 You can add your app as a trusted source on a managed database cluster to enable a secure connection from the app to the database cluster.